 Menopause Hormone Therapy and Breast Cancer

-Since the early 2000s, the use of menopausal hormone therapy has continued to decline after the initial findings of the Women’s Health Initiative (WHI) showed an increased risk of breast cancer and serious cardiac events with the use of estrogen plus progestin.
 The decline in MHT has been paralleled by a concomitant decrease in breast cancer incidence rates.
-Following the release of WHI results, there was a sharp decline in breast cancer incidence rates in the US1,2 .
-In numerous countries where HT was used frequently by women, breast cancer rates decreased coincident with changes in prescribing and HT use patterns 3, 4.
-Ten years later the results of the WHI continue to be celebrated in the prevention of numerous new breast cancer cases worldwide.
+Following the release of WHI results, there was a sharp decline in breast cancer incidence rates in the U.S..
+In numerous countries where HT was used frequently by women, breast cancer rates decreased coincident with changes in prescribing and HT use patterns.
+Ten years later, the results of the WHI continue to be celebrated in the prevention of numerous new breast cancer cases worldwide.

 On July 9, 2002, officials from the National Institutes of Health announced that one form of hormone therapy (HT), Prempro, was found to cause breast cancer in previously healthy women.
 These women were volunteer participants in the Women's Health Initiative, the largest and longest trial ever of estrogen therapy (ET) and HT.
 The WHI began in 1991 as the first randomized clinical trial to look at the long-term health effects of post menopausal hormone therapy.
 Just over 16,000 women participated in this section of the trial.
 Half of the trail participants were given an estrogen/progestin combination in the form of Prempro, and the other half was given a look-alike placebo with no active ingredients.
 Prempro is a combination of a synthetic estrogen (conjugated estrogen - Premarin) with a progestin (medroxyprogesterone - Provera).